Age Discrimination Act 2004

 The Age Discrimination Act 2004 is an Act of the Parliament of Australia that prohibits age discrimination in many areas including employment, education, accommodation and the provision of goods and services.
 Persons of any age can be discriminated against within the meaning of the act.

 Some exemptions are provided, including for religious organisations, charitable organisations and positive discrimination.
+A person's age may be take into account in the terms and conditions of life insurance, annuities, retirement benefits, and other similar offerings if the discrimination is reasonable and based on actuarial or statistical data.

 Complaints of discrimination must first be made to the Australian Human Rights Commission (AHRC), where a conciliation process can be initiated.
 Filing a complaint is free.
 If the complaint is not resolved through the conciliation process, it can be taken to the Federal Court or the Federal Circuit Court.

 In general, age discrimination is not a criminal offence.
 However, the Act creates criminal offences of discriminatory advertising, victimisation and failure to disclose statistical or actuarial data upon request by the President of the AHRC.